khalilgharbaoui/kg-blog/source/2016-05-13-Domain-Modeling-Diagrams.html.md

 ![Domain Modeling Diagram](../images/domain-model-diagram.png "Domain Modeling Diagrams")

-As i was trying to make a many to many relationship while modeling a new project i'm working on, it crossed my mind to have a visual representation of how it would all look like.
+As i was trying to make relationships while modeling a new project i'm working on, it crossed my mind to have a visual representation of how it would all look like.
 I had already made my mind-map before starting to work on the project but that did not answer the question "How can i visualize existing projects?"